-Since 2005, China has built three large YUZHAO-class (Type 071) amphibious transport docks (LPD) with a fourth soon to enter service, providing considerably greater and more flexible capability for "far seas" operations than the older landing ships.
-The YUZHAO can carry up to four of the new YUYI-class air-cushion medium landing craft (LCMA) and four or more helicopters, as well as armored vehicles and marines for long-distance deployments.
-Additional YUZHAO construction is expected in the near-term...
+The PLAN has four large YUZHAO-class (Type 071) amphibious transport docks (LPD).
+The YUZHAO LPD provides a greater and more flexible capability for "far seas" operations than the PLAN's older landing ships.
+It can carry up to four of the new YUYI-class air-cushion medium landing craft and four or more helicopters, as well as armored vehicles and PLAN Marines for long-distance deployments.
+131

-Reported Construction of Type 075 (aka Type 081) Amphibious Assault Ship
+Reported Construction of Type 075 Amphibious Assault Ship